Women's professional sports: Coverage

 One percent of network television coverage included women's athletics in 2014, and ESPN's SportsCenter featured women two percent of the time.
 Even when female sports are televised or receive media attention, the athletes are often objectified or their personal lives are brought into question.
 Coverage of women in sports is often dominated by references to appearance, age, or family life, whereas men are depicted as powerful, independent, dominating, and valued as athletes.
-Every day, men’s sports stories dominate the 10 most popular sports websites.
-Women’s sports in the U.S. receive only 4 percent of sports media coverage, according to the Tucker Center for Research on Girls & Women in Sports at the University of Minnesota.
-In a study of televised sports news, ongoing since 1989, three LA-based stations dedicated, on average, 3.2 percent of their sports coverage to women’s sports, according to the 2014 results.
+Every day, men's sports stories dominate the 10 most popular sports websites.
+Women's sports in the U.S. receive only 4 percent of sports media coverage, according to the Tucker Center for Research on Girls & Women in Sports at the University of Minnesota.
+In a study of televised sports news, ongoing since 1989, three LA-based stations dedicated, on average, 3.2 percent of their sports coverage to women's sports, according to the 2014 results.

 Sports coverage is powerful in shaping norms and stereotypes about gender.
-Media has the ability to challenge these norms, promoting a balanced coverage of men’s and women’s sports and a fair portrayal of sportspeople – irrespective of gender.
+Media has the ability to challenge these norms, promoting a balanced coverage of men's and women's sports and a fair portrayal of sportspeople – irrespective of gender.
 On International Women's Day in 2020, CBC announced its commitment to provide gender equal coverage on its original content.
 Chris Wilson, the executive director of CBC Sports and Olympics, said, "And we're going to make sure that when you look across our entire CBC sports ecosystem over the course of a year, that we're covering as much women's sport as we're covering men."

-Cheryl Cooky, an associate professor of American studies and women’s, gender, and sexuality studies at Purdue University says, “The interest for women’s sports is there.
-It’s just a problem of how leagues and teams are marketed.
-We don’t see the same amount of coverage.
-We don’t see the same investment in women’s sports.”
+Cheryl Cooky, an associate professor of American studies and women's, gender, and sexuality studies at Purdue University says, "The interest for women's sports is there.
+It's just a problem of how leagues and teams are marketed.
+We don't see the same amount of coverage.
+We don't see the same investment in women's sports."

-Record breaking growth has been documented in the early 2020s; with the National Women's Soccer League viewership having increased by 500%, the WNBA's by 68%, the 2021 Women’s College World Series best-of-three-game championship series had 1.84 million viewers which was more than a NHL playoff game the same day.
+Record breaking growth has been documented in the early 2020s; with the National Women's Soccer League viewership having increased by 500%, the WNBA's by 68%, the 2021 Women's College World Series best-of-three-game championship series had 1.84 million viewers which was more than an NHL playoff game the same day.
 Social media has further encouraged greater interest.
 Despite this as of 2019 95% of all sports TV coverage still focused on men's sports mainly but with stronger cultural biases limiting coverage is especially still noted in the NCAA & US soccer organizations.